 The Need For Accurate Data

 As well as this, GA has a bounce rate percentage of tracked visitors who do not proceed onto – or elsewhere – on the website.
-If a user were to spend a whole hour on one tracked page, Facebook or Instagram, understand and engage with the content and then leave, it would be labeled as a bounce.
-Likewise, if the user was to engage with the content on the first page and then message your company on Facebook and Instagram, it would still increase the bounce rate.
+If a user were to spend a whole hour on one tracked page, Facebook or Instagram, understand and engage with the content, and then leave, it would be labeled as a bounce.
+Likewise, if the user were to engage with the content on the first page and then message your company on Facebook and Instagram, it would still increase the bounce rate.

 Because of GA’s several limitations, the best solution is to find more robust analytics tools.
 Google Analytics alternatives can help you gain more accurate and complete data.
 They have more advanced data tracking, governance, and management features.
 As a result, marketers and decision-makers avoid misinterpreting consumer behavior, shopping patterns, website metrics, and other relevant data.
 But what are the important features to look for in a GA alternative?